mapeditor/tiled/docs/reference/scripting.rst

         **name** : string, Name of the format as shown in the file dialog.
         **extension** : string, The file extension used by the format.
-        "**toString** : function(map : :ref:`script-map`, fileName : string) : string", "A function
+        "**write** : function(map : :ref:`script-map`, fileName : string) : string | ArrayBuffer", "A function
-        that returns the string representation of the given map, when saved to the given file name (useful for relative references)."
+        that serializes the map into either a string or binary data (using ArrayBuffer).
+The result will be written to the given file (useful for making relative file references)."

     Example that produces a simple JSON representation of a map: